 All AEIP members are non-for-profit and cover a number of social protection benefits:

 AEIP promotes social security and protection at the European level.
-It monitors, influences and sometimes opposes the European laws making process on the interests of its members and according to its positions.
+It monitors, influences and sometimes opposes the European law making process on the interests of its members and according to its positions.
 The Association works in close cooperation with the European Parliament, the European Commission and the Economic and Social Committee.

 Recently, as a key player in the area of social protection at European level, AEIP contributed to Jean-Claude Juncker’s new Investment Plan.
 The European Commission Chairman wishes to establish a system in which “Member States, as well as regional authorities, have a clear role to play in pursuing the necessary structural reforms.”
-The Plan aims at reversing downward investment trends and help boost job creation and economic recovery, taking a decisive step towards meeting the long-term needs of our economy, increasing our competitiveness, and strengthening the European dimension of our human capital, productive capacity, knowledge and physical infrastructure.
+The Plan aims at reversing downward investment trends and helping to boost job creation and economic recovery, by taking a decisive step towards meeting the long-term needs of our economy, increasing our competitiveness, and strengthening the European dimension of our human capital, productive capacity, knowledge and physical infrastructure.

-With its many members (from 27 countries) and its broad network (with universities through protocols of cooperation and Global Pension Alliance with foreign countries – including Canada, Japan and the United States of America), AEIP aims at becoming a key player ensuring the defence, promotion and sustainability of paritarian social and social protection schemes in Europe.
+With its many members (from 27 countries) and its broad network (with universities through protocols of cooperation and Global Pension Alliance with foreign countries – including Canada, Japan and the United States of America), AEIP aims at becoming a key player ensuring the defence, promotion and sustainability of paritarian social protection schemes in Europe.

 AEIP’s objective is to promote paritarian social protection schemes and defend the shared interest of its members.
-We promote responsible and efficient paritarism across Europe and are recognized as an added-value for our members and partners.
+We promote a responsible and efficient paritarism across Europe and are recognized as an added-value for our members and partners.
 For further information on AEIP’s mission and vision, click here.